 How to Make Carne Asada Tacos

-- Marinate the flank steak.
-Combine meat with marinade ingredients in a large bowl or gallon-sized zip-top bag.
+• Marinate the flank steak.
+Combine beef with marinade ingredients in a large bowl or gallon-sized zip-top bag.
 Seal, then mix until everything is combined.
-Don’t be afraid to massage the mixture into the meat with your hands.
 Marinate for 1 hour at room temperature or up to 12 hours in the fridge.
-Bring it to room temperature then pat dry and season with salt and pepper.

-- Assemble carne asada tacos.
+• Assemble tacos.
 Add strips of carne asada meat to a corn tortilla and top with onions, cilantro, a squeeze of lime, avocado, and any other toppings you use.
 Repeat with remaining taco shells and enjoy!

 Taco Topping Ideas

-What’s great about Mexican recipes like fish tacos, shrimp tacos, and carnitas tacos is that so many of the ingredients are interchangeable.
-Seasonings, toppings, fillings, you name it!
+What’s great about Mexican recipes is that so many of the ingredients are interchangeable.
+Seasonings, toppings, fillings, you name it, here are a few favorites:

 Recipe FAQs